Join us for worship Sunday at 10:00 AM on YouTube or by registering for in-person services.

 Behind the scenes we are all wearing masks, and keeping physical distance as much as possible.

-Over the summer of 2020 we will bring in a more volunteers one at a time to expand the number of technical people.
+Over the summer of 2020 we brought more volunteers one at a time to expand the number of technical people.

 We are currently using XSplit Broadcaster software to manage the audio and video feeds and change scenes.
 Recorded audio and video are played directly from the laptop.
 Live audio is routed through the sound board into the laptop through a Behringer analog to USB converter.
 XSplit streams it all directly to our YouTube channel.